Abstract

 • Generic Function/Event Names: The choice to adopt a generic naming convention for functions, errors, and events is deliberate.
 This design decision enables the ERC-7656 registry to support a wide array of contract types beyond mere accounts.
 By not prescribing specific roles or functionalities, we allow for greater innovation and flexibility in the types of applications that can be built on this standard.
 This also simplifies the interface and makes it more adaptable to various use cases.

-• No Singleton Requirement for the Registry: Unlike its predecessor, ERC-7656 does not mandate that the registry be deployed as a singleton.
+• No Singleton Requirement for the Registry: Unlike some previous proposals, ERC-7656 does not mandate that the registry be deployed as a singleton.
 This decision was influenced by the recognition that different projects may have unique requirements and constraints.
 By allowing for multiple instances of the registry, projects can customize and optimize the registry’s deployment to fit their specific needs, enhancing the ecosystem’s overall diversity and resilience.
+However, for convenience, the registry has been deployed to the erc7656.eth address on the most used networks.

 • Explicit Support for the IERC7656Registry Interface: Requiring that any registry explicitly supports the IERC7656Registry interface is a technical decision aimed at ensuring interoperability and recognition.
 This requirement facilitates the identification and interaction with compliant registries, promoting a more standardized and cohesive ecosystem.